Home » Read & Learn » SEO | SEM » Guide to Google SEO and E-A-T (Now E-E-A-T)

 • Is your site updated, edited, and maintained?
 Regularly?

-Yes, you need to do whatever you can to make your site zippy too.
-While updates and algorithms can impact your rankings, creating great content is still the magic bullet, if any.
+You must do whatever you can to make your site zippy, too.
+While updates and algorithms can impact your rankings, creating great content remains the ultimate key to success.
 However, no one will stick around for all that great content if your site hangs.

 None of this is really “new” news.
 It’s the way sites have been judged from the start.
 Do you want to be viewed as an expert?
 Write like one – a lot.
 Do you want to be an authority on a subject?
 You’d better be one because you can’t fake that.